-The Char-Griller Grillin’ Pro has a unique design we really like.
+The Char-Griller Grillin’ Pro 3001 has a unique design we really like.
 The black, durable-steel dome with small twin smoke stacks gives this model an attractive industrial look.
 And since your grill becomes a visible extension of your home, we think many people will gravitate to the Grillin' Pro's interesting aesthetic.

-However, when it was completed, they remarked that the grill was one of the most solid and steady of group.
+However, when it was completed, they remarked that the grill was one of the most solid and steady of the group.
 We were able to move it around the testing area with greater ease than most of the other standing grills we tested.
 The sturdy wheels are heavy and plastic as opposed to the small casters on some other models.
 We never felt like it would tip over if someone was moving it.

 As for longevity, we can’t determine how long this grill will last, but we did check user reviews for feedback about how long you can expect the grill to work.
 And while the reviews are generally positive, we saw more than a few complaints about how their models rusted relatively quickly, some in as little as three months.
 But that is anecdotal and should be taken with a grain of salt.

 We thought the Grillin' Pro had good heat distribution and consistency.
-We measured the grill’s temperature at periodic intervals to see how well it stayed at an even temperature, and timed how long it takes to return to its previous temperature when the lid had been open for a minute.
+To test its performance, we measured the grill’s temperature at periodic intervals to see how well it stayed at an even temperature and timed how long it took to return to its previous temperature when the lid had been open for a minute.

-Of the grills we tested, the Grillin’ Pro has an above-average cooking area.
+Of the grills we tested, the Char-Griller Grillin’ Pro has an above-average cooking area.
 You’ll be able to fit about nine frozen burger patties across its 438-square-inch grill plate, which is more than enough real estate to cook for a family dinner or small get-together.
 It also includes a 12,000 Btu side burner, which is very convenient for cooking vegetables or other meal components, so your food can all be ready to serve at the same time.

 The biggest obstacle to using this grill is assembly.
 Be prepared to invest some time to make sure you get it right the first time.
 Outside of that, we found this grill to be a suitable choice for a backyard cooker.
 It’s sturdy, moves around easily, creates and retains heat well, and has a convenient side burner.
-However, aside from its homey design and stability, there’s nothing to recommend it above products like our top pick and best value choices.
+However, aside from its homey design and stability, there’s nothing to recommend above products like our top pick and best value choices.